monojkarar/algorithms/src/analysisOfAlgorithms/week2/Programming_Assignment_2.md

 #Randomized queue.

 A randomized queue is similar to a stack or queue, except that the item removed is chosen uniformly at random from items in the data structure.
-Create a generic data type RandomizedQueue that implements the following API:
+Create a generic data type analysisOfAlgorithms.week2.RandomizedQueue.week2.wee2.RandomizedQueue that implements the following API:

-public class RandomizedQueue<Item> implements Iterable<Item> {
+public class analysisOfAlgorithms.week2.wee2ysisOfAlgorithms.week2.RandomizedQueue<Item> implements Iterable<Item> {

-   public RandomizedQueue()                 // construct an empty randomized queue
+   public analysisOfAlgorithms.week2.RandomizedQueue.week2.wee2.RandomizedQueue()                 // construct an empty randomized queue

    public boolean isEmpty()                 // is the queue empty?